oudeis-io/VO_QGIS3.x_plugin/README.md

 # VO_QGIS_plugin
-Beta release of QGIS plugin providing interface to VESPA - QGIS-3.0+ compatible
+WIP Release of QGIS plugin providing interface to VESPA - QGIS-3.0+ compatible

 ## Description
 This repository is a fork of https://github.com/epn-vespa/VO_QGIS_plugin.